-- 45 Membership of the Local Authority Pension Fund Forum (LAPFF) helps Nottinghamshire Pension Fund to engage with companies to understand issues and to promote best practice.
+- 47 Membership of the Local Authority Pension Fund Forum (LAPFF) helps Nottinghamshire Pension Fund to engage with companies to understand issues and to promote best practice.
 LAPFF was set up in 1990 and is a voluntary association of the majority of Local Authority pension funds based in the UK with combined assets of over £200bn.
-It exists to protect the long term investment interest of local authority pension funds, and to maximise their influence as shareholders by promoting the highest standards of corporate governance and corporate responsibility amongst investee companies. - 46 The Committee believes that voting is integral part of the responsible investment and stewardship process.
+It exists to protect the long term investment interest of local authority pension funds, and to maximise their influence as shareholders by promoting the highest standards of corporate governance and corporate responsibility amongst investee companies. - The Committee believes that voting is an integral part of the responsible investment and stewardship process.
 The Fund manages its ownership responsibilities through both its partnership with Pensions & Investment Research Consultants Ltd (PIRC) and via its investment managers.
-PIRC is Europe's largest independent corporate governance and shareholder advisory consultancy.
-PIRC exercises all the Fund's voting rights in line with the PIRC proxy voting guidelines. - 47 PIRC reports quarterly on its voting activity and these reports are available to Committee Members and the membership through the website.
+PIRC is a major independent corporate governance and shareholder advisory consultancy.
+PIRC exercises all the Funds voting rights in line with the PIRC proxy voting guidelines. - The Pool is a Tier 1 signatory to the Stewardship Code and it is the Fund's aspiration to follow suit. - 50 PIRC reports quarterly on its voting activity, and these reports are available to Committee Members and the membership through the website.
 The availability of this information is stated in the Annual Report.